LassoSoft/LassoGuide/lasso_guide_source/operations/logging.rst

 Logging
 *******

-Lasso 9 server has a built-in error logging system that allows warning messages to be logged at several different levels.
+Lasso Server has a built-in error logging system that allows warning messages to be logged at several different levels.
 Each log level can be routed to one or more destinations, allowing for a great deal of flexibility in handling.

 The built-in log levels include:

 Critical
-   Critical errors that affect the operation of Lasso 9 Server.
+   Critical errors that affect the operation of Lasso Server.
 Critical errors are logged to all destinations by default.
 Typically, the server or site administrator will need to fix whatever is causing the critical error.

 Warning
-   Warnings are informative messages about possible problems with the functioning of Lasso 9 Server.
+   Warnings are informative messages about possible problems with the functioning of Lasso Server.
 Warnings do not always require action by the server or site administrator.
 Warnings are logged only to the console by default.

 Detail
-   Detailed messages about the normal functioning of Lasso Service.
+   Detailed messages about the normal functioning of Lasso Server.
 Includes status messages from the email queue and event scheduler, etc. Detail messages are logged only to the console by default.